dynamsoft-docs/capture-vision-docs-mobile/programming/android/user-guide/mrz.md

 >Note:
 >
->- When starting capturing, specify "ReadPassportAndId" to enable reading both Passport and ID cards.
+>- When using `startCapturing`, set the template to "ReadPassportAndId" to capture both Passports and ID cards.
->- If you only want to read a Passport, specify "ReadPassport" when starting capturing.
+>- If you only need to capture Passports, set the template to "ReadPassport" when calling `startCapturing`.
->- If you only want to read an ID card, specify "ReadId" when starting capturing.
+>- To capture only ID cards, set the template to "ReadId" during `startCapturing`.

 ### Extract Parsed Results